snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 }
 ```

-Your app can now be deployed with a single command:
-You can deploy your app using `shuttle deploy`.
+Your app can now be deployed using `shuttle deploy`.
 ### Resources
-Shuttle provisions resources through macros; it's probably the least configuration to get started on this list.
+Shuttle provisions resources through attribute macros; it's probably the least configuration to get started on this list.

 #### Postgres
 The `#[shuttle_shared_db::Postgres]` attribute is used to add a postgres database to our app.